sylhare/Type-on-Strap/_posts/2019-05-07-generate-human-object.md

 {% endfigure %}

-**Time-Independent Object Position Model:** Many interactions involve object motions that needs to be modeled to generate new plausible motions.
+**Time-Independent Object Position Model:** Many interactions involve object motions that need to be modeled to generate new plausible motions.
 There are strong physical and co-occurrence priors in object distribution.
 It is common to find open bottles around cups, but uncommon around laptops.
 Since these are not strongly time-dependent, we